 3. Update old or damaged wiring

-Old wiring installed before the 1990s, such as knob-and-tube setups, poses an electrical fire and shock risks due to cracked insulation and loose connections over time.
+Old wiring installed before the 1990s, such as knob-and-tube setups, poses electrical fire and shock risks due to cracked insulation and loose connections over time.
 An electrician can inspect for faulty wiring that may strain under increased power loads.

-They will likely advise replacing hazardous cables with up-to-date modern non-combustible alternatives for safety, such as copper wiring.
+They will likely advise replacing hazardous cables with up-to-date, modern, non-combustible alternatives for safety, such as copper wiring.
 Installing additional circuits and a circuit breaker prevents overloads from damaging electronics or necessitating powerboards.

 4. Install additional power outlets